HaoZeke/grimoire/README.md

 As the site runs through typogr, write fractions as \frac{x{s}}{2} instead of \frac{x s}{2} when inlined.

-ie. no spaces in inlined elements.
+ie. no spaces in in-lined elements.

 ## Flags